This PDF is the current document as it appeared on Public Inspection on 10/01/2014 at 08:45 am.

-We are adopting a new airworthiness directive (AD) for certain Alpha Aviation Concept Limited Model R2160 airplanes.
-This AD results from Start Printed Page 26609mandatory continuing airworthiness information (MCAI) issued by an aviation authority of another country to identify and correct an unsafe condition on an aviation product.
-The MCAI describes the unsafe condition as the metal screen shield over the ignition switch may ground out the ignition terminals.
-We are issuing this AD to require actions to address the unsafe condition on these products.
+We propose to adopt a new airworthiness directive (AD) for certain Alpha Aviation Concept Limited Model R2160 airplanes.
+This proposed AD results from mandatory continuing airworthiness information (MCAI) originated by an aviation authority of another country to identify and correct an unsafe condition on an aviation product.
+The MCAI describes the unsafe condition as paint adherence defects inside the engine air intake box and cohesion defects inside the laminated ducting from the filter to the air intake box.
+We are issuing this proposed AD to require actions to address the unsafe condition on these products.

 FOR FURTHER INFORMATION CONTACT:

 Karl Schletzbaum, Aerospace Engineer, FAA, Small Airplane Directorate, 901 Locust, Room 301, Kansas City, Missouri 64106; phone: (816) 329-4123; fax: (816) 329-4090; email: email@example.com.End Further Info End Preamble Start Supplemental Information

 We invite you to send any written relevant data, views, or arguments about Start Printed Page 59466this proposed AD.
 Send your comments to an address listed under the ADDRESSES section.
 Include “Docket No. FAA-2014-0759; Directorate Identifier 2014-CE-028-AD” at the beginning of your comments.
 We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this proposed AD.
 We will consider all comments received by the closing date and may amend this proposed AD because of those comments.